-Employee relations managers are also among the many careers that are available to graduates with a master’s degree in organizational behavior.
+Another of the OBM jobs is employee relations managers.
+They are also among the many careers that are available to graduates with a master’s degree in organizational behavior.
 Often confused with HR managers, employee relations managers focus solely on solving problems pertaining to individual staff members or the entire company team.
 They are responsible for a large variety of tasks including:

 Organizational Development Consultants

 Other terrific careers that are available to graduates with master degrees in organizational behavior are organizational development consultants.
 The primary goal of organizational development consultants is to make sure that businesses are operating efficiently and profitably.
 They accomplish this by analyzing business processes and procedures, and making recommendations that could increase efficiency and productivity.
 Their job roles typically require a great deal of interviews with staff members, observation, and research.
 While many of these experts work independently, some choose to work for organizational consulting firms.
 Qualities of a high quality organizational development consultant may include:

-Another type of consulting job that is open to persons with a master’s degree in organizational behavior is that of a technology consultant.These professionals typically work independently or for consulting firms, and their main goal is to ensure that staff members are properly using available forms of technology while on the job.
+Technology consultants is another of the organizational jobs in the area of organizational behavior consultant.
+A job is open to persons with an advanced degree in organizational behavior is that of a technology consultant.These professionals typically work independently or for consulting firms, and their main goal is to ensure that staff members are properly using available forms of technology while on the job.
 Other things they often examine are:

 - whether or not current technology needs to be updated